office has some of the newest high tech laser wavelengths to remove or significantly

 Can my tattoo be removed?

 Every tattoo is different, so no laser available today can guarantee 100% success or zero skin discoloration.
-Our office uses the very advanced technology available to achieve the highest success rates around for tattoo removal, and most all tattoos of certain colors can be at least significantly reduced in their appearance.
-The newest technology keeps scarring risk to a minimum, but there always remains a theoretical possibility of scarring with any laser system.
+Our office uses very advanced technology available to achieve high success rates for tattoo removal.
+Advanced technology tries to keep scarring risk to a minimum, but there always remains a theoretical possibility of scarring with any laser system or removal.
 The laser tries to provide maximum tattoo ink removal while trying to reduce risk to the surrounding skin and tissue.

 is much more difficult to treat tattoos on skin types V and VI (black and African-American type skin) because of laser risks to natural pigment in the skin.
-We only can treat black ink unless to risk hypopigmentation.
-Also, we cannot treat some colors on skin type IV (some darker ethnic Asian, Middle
+We only can treat black ink to try and reduce risk of hypo or hyper pigmentation.
+Also, we cannot treat skin type IV (some darker ethnic Asian, Middle

 Eastern or Latino, etc.) without having a risk of hypopigmentation or